nooshinjavadzade/nooshinjavadzade/README.md

 - 👋 Hi, I’m Nooshin Javadzade, a Computer Engineering student at Sharif University of Technology.
 - 👀 I’m interested in web development and exploring new technologies.
+I also enjoy working with low-level programming.
 - 📫 How to reach me: Email: javadzadenooshin@gmail.com
 - 😄 Pronouns: She/Her